rating star rating star rating star rating star rating star 9.4 out of 10 kiyoh KIYOH

 Ideally, cannabis should only be repotted once, and this is after the young plant sprouts four or five leaves.
 This is at approximately three weeks of growth.
 Here, the plant is just entering a vegetative state, and the roots need space to accommodate the coming growth.

 At this point, the plant should be transplanted into its finishing pot.
 Some people try to keep transplanting to bigger pots as the plant gets bigger, but this puts unnecessary strain on the plant.
+Young plants need to be transplanted at the right time to ensure they have enough space to grow.

 The Best Pots for Transplanting